Book cover design for Indie Publishing Authors

 Step 4: Your first rough cover designs

-Within a week you'll receive your first rough designs by email.
+Within 2 weeks you'll receive your first rough designs by email.
 Initially we'll be concentrating on the front cover only, and looking for an interesting direction to follow.
 We'll play with ideas, test out different images, and experiment with typefaces and colors.
 Once we get excited about an idea, we'll start to focus in that direction.

 Step 5: Choosing your images

 If you haven't provided a photo or artwork for your book cover, you'll still see photos and artwork in your rough designs.
 These are comps (free tryouts we can use to develop ideas).
 Sometimes I find lots of choices on the Internet, and can email you a light box (imagine looking at slides on a light table), so we can weigh the pros and cons of different images.
 Or an illustrator or photographer can create the images used on your final book cover specifically for you.
 We'll also experiment with images you may already have for the interior of your book.